Violin Concerto (Berg): Music

-Like many of Berg's works, the piece combines the twelve-tone technique, typical of serialist music learned from his teacher Arnold Schoenberg, with passages written in a freer, more tonal style.
-The score integrates serialism and tonality in a remarkable fashion.
-Here is Berg's tone row:
+Like many of Berg's works, the piece combines the twelve-tone technique learned from his teacher Arnold Schoenberg with passages written in a freer, more tonal style.
+Here is Berg's twelve-tone row:

 Although this contains all twelve notes of the chromatic scale, there is a strong tonal undercurrent: the first three notes of the row make up a G minor triad; notes three to five are a D major triad; notes five to seven are an A minor triad; notes seven to nine are an E major triad;

 and the last four notes (B, C♯, E♭, F) and the first (G) together make up part of a whole tone scale.
 The roots of the four triads correspond to the open strings of the violin, which is highlighted in the opening passage of the piece.

 The resulting triads are thus fifth-related and form a cadence, which we hear directly before the row is played by the violin for the first time.
 Moreover, the four chords above contain the note sequence B (B♭) – A – C – H (B♮), the BACH motif, thus connecting the piece to Johann Sebastian Bach, whose music plays a crucial role in the piece.

 The row's last four notes, ascending whole tones, are also the first four notes of the chorale melody "Es ist genug" ("It is enough").
 Bach composed a four-part setting of the hymn by Franz Joachim Burmeister with a melody by Johann Rudolph Ahle to conclude his cantata O Ewigkeit, du Donnerwort, BWV 60 (O eternity, you thunderous word).
 The first four measures are shown below.

 Berg quotes this chorale in the last movement of the piece, where Bach's harmonization is heard in the clarinets.

 In 1957, Ernst Krenek identified another quoted tonal passage in the work as a Carinthian folk song.
 (Note: Herwig Knaus later did the same, without reference to Krenek, in "Die Kärtner Volkweise aus Alban Bergs Violinkonzert".
 Mosco Carner translated Knaus's work on this, including the text of the song, into English.)
 Bryan Simms and Charlotte Erwin described it, "A Vögele af'n Zweschpm-bam", (Note: "A birdie on the plum tree") as a "yodeling song with a saucy, ribald text".
 It appears in the second section of the first movement and returns briefly before the coda in the second movement.
 This is perhaps the only section that does not derive its materials from the row.

 Anthony Pople calls the concerto "less serial than Lulu", containing originally serial material later repeated or developed outside that framework, in addition to small adjustments throughout to avoid bare octaves.